Welcome to Service Dog Laws Nebraska

-The complete and amazing service dog laws Nebraska guide is now here.
 Service dogs are utilized by people who are living with disabilities.
-These special animals help people to live life, and to more fully participate in everyday life activities that would otherwise be difficult or perhaps even impossible.
+These special animals help people to live life, and to more fully participate in everyday life activities that would otherwise be difficult, or perhaps even impossible.
+Service dogs are not emotional support dogs.
+You can read more about emotional support animal laws in Nebraska on our blog.

 There has been a lot of confusion around service animals as well as other types of working dogs like therapy dogs, emotional support animals, and others.

-This guide will hopefully ease the confusion and provide the most up to date info on all of these amazing animals, specifically in the state of Nebraska.
+This guide will hopefully ease the confusion and provide the most up-to-date info on all of these amazing animals, specifically in the state of Nebraska.
+Unfortunately, fake service dogs can confuse people, too.

-Partly why the world of service animals is so confusing is that there are multiple definitions of service dog, service animal, or sometimes they’re called assistance animals.
+Welcome to our updated service dog laws Nebraska guide.
+A service animal is a special kind of working dog that helps people who live with a variety of types of disabilities, both visible and invisible.
+Partly why the world of service animals is so confusing is that there are multiple definitions of a service dog, service animal, or sometimes they’re called assistance animals.

 - The Americans with Disabilities Act, or ADA, governs the use of service animals when public access rights are concerned